alifsemi/alif_ml-embedded-evaluation-kit/docs/use_cases/ad.md

 ## Introduction

-This document describes the process of setting up and running the Arm® Ethos™-U55 Anomaly Detection example.
+This document describes the process of setting up and running the Arm® *Ethos™-U55* Anomaly Detection example.

-Use case code could be found in [source/use_case/ad](../../source/use_case/ad]) directory.
+Use-case code could be found in the following directory: [source/use_case/ad](../../source/use_case/ad]).

 ### Preprocessing and feature extraction

-The Anomaly Detection model that is used with the Code Samples expects audio data to be preprocessed in a specific way before performing an inference.
-This section aims to provide an overview of the feature extraction process used.
+The Anomaly Detection model that is used with the Code Samples andexpects audio data to be preprocessed in a specific way before performing an inference.

+Therefore, this section provides an overview of the feature extraction process used.

-First the audio data is normalized to the range (-1, 1).
+First, the audio data is normalized to the range (`-1`, `1`).

-Next, a window of 1024 audio samples are taken from the start of the audio clip.
-From these 1024 samples we calculate 64 Log Mel Energies that form part of a Log Mel Spectrogram.
+Next, a window of 1024 audio samples is taken from the start of the audio clip.
+From these 1024 samples, we calculate 64 Log Mel Energies that form part of a Log Mel Spectrogram.

 The window is shifted by 512 audio samples and another 64 Log Mel Energies are calculated.
 This is repeated until we have 64 sets of Log Mel Energies.

-This 64x64 matrix of values is resized by a factor of 2 resulting in a 32x32 matrix of values.
+This 64x64 matrix of values is then resized by a factor of two, resulting in a 32x32 matrix of values.

-The average of the training dataset is subtracted from this 32x32 matrix and an inference can then be performed.
+The average of the training dataset is then subtracted from this 32x32 matrix and an inference can now be performed.

-We start this process again but shifting the start by 20\*512=10240 audio samples.
+We start this process again, but shift the start by 20\*512=10240 audio samples.
 This keeps repeating until enough inferences have been performed to cover the whole audio clip.

 ### Postprocessing

-Softmax is applied to the result of each inference.
-Based on the machine ID of the wav clip being processed we look at a specific index in each output vector.
+Softmax is then applied to the result of each inference.
+Based on the machine ID of the wav clip being processed, we look at a specific index in each output vector.
 An average of the negative value at this index across all the inferences performed for the audio clip is taken.

 If this average value is greater than a chosen threshold score, then the machine in the clip is not behaving anomalously.
-If the score is lower than the threshold then the machine in the clip is behaving anomalously.
+If the score is lower than the threshold, then the machine in the clip is behaving anomalously.

 ### Prerequisites